Malabsorption involves problems with the body's ability to take in nutrients from food.

 Treatment of Malabsorption

-The outlook depends on the condition causing malabsorption.
+The outlook depends on what is causing the malabsorption.

 Long-term malabsorption can result in: